 The Art of Spiritual Ego-ing: Is Awakening Just your Hobby?
 Spiritual seeking has been my life long profession!
 I began seeking at a very early age.
 When other kids were going to the library to get science fiction books, I was exploring Eastern Religions and Spiritual Philosophers.
 I just felt there was something I couldn’t see, something really important and I had to know what it was.

-Having learned the wisdom of the ancients, studied with my guru, meditated, numerous workshops (some being 6 months long), I began to realize that what was hidden from view was being hidden by my own ego.
+Having learned the wisdom of the ancients, studied with my spiritual teacher, meditated, participated in numerous workshops (some being 6 months long), I began to realize that what was hidden from view was being hidden by my own ego.
 Decades later, I was still working on my ego, how to transcend it, how to work around it, how to heal it.
 As so many others on the spiritual quest, I came to believe the source of the problem, of not seeing the truth had to do with my ego.